 In India, the world’s largest market for palm oil, we helped launch the India Sustainable Palm Oil Coalition with the Centre for Responsible Business (CRB), WWF-India and RSPO.
 The aim of the coalition is to promote the use of more sustainable palm oil and advocate for leading trading and manufacturing companies to build sustainability into their business operations.
 Until 2018, there was very little engagement in palm oil sustainability among companies in India.
 Since the launch of our collaborative initiative in October 2018, nine large companies have signed on to the Coalition and a further eight are in active dialogue with a view to joining.

-Our work in Indonesia shows how we have been using mutually reinforcing interventions: working with communities and farmers across high-priority landscapes as well as using certification, supporting RSPO, and undertaking advocacy.
+Our work in Indonesia shows how we have been using mutually reinforcing interventions: working with communities and farmers across high-priority landscapes as well as supporting RSPO and undertaking advocacy.
 Our specialist local staff and consultants provide technical support to smallholders.
 At the same time, we collaborate with the Union of Palm Oil Smallholders (Serikat Petani Kelapa Sawit) and work with national and international companies to strengthen the production systems and organization of smallholders in their supply chains.
 We have also been supporting the development of the Sustainable Districts Platform (Lingkar Temu Kabupaten Lestari)—an initiative by district governments in Indonesia to develop participatory plans for sustainable management of their forests and agricultural land.

 What we will focus on in the future

 The merger of the Rainforest Alliance and UTZ in early 2018 provided a great opportunity to develop a new organizational strategy to drive increased sustainability impact in all our sectors of operation, including palm oil.
 Currently, certification reaches only 4% of palm oil smallholders.
 Millions of smallholders still need to be engaged to improve their livelihoods and the sustainability of their practices.
 Moreover, the issues in palm oil require integral landscape-wide approaches.
-Therefore, to accelerate impact in the future, we will prioritize targeted partnerships in smallholder engagement and landscape- and community-centered approaches alongside certification.
+Therefore, to accelerate impact in the future, we will prioritize targeted partnerships in smallholder engagement and landscape- and community-centered approaches.
 We will leverage learnings from our multi-sector experience and partner actively with RSPO to explore scalable solutions in this space.

 We will also prioritize engaging with companies, consumers, government and civil society to build a positive global dialogue on the importance of responsibly sourced palm and the positive impacts to be gained from a sustainable palm sector.
 We will work on raising awareness and demand for sustainable oil palm in key emerging markets such as India, Indonesia and China, as the largest palm oil-consuming countries.
 We continue developing our new strategy and will share more about it in the coming months.